The AA

 A clutch is something the driver of any car will use all the time, but it’s one of those parts you don’t think about needing replacing – until it does, that is.
 That’s because replacing a clutch can be a fiddly and expensive job.

-For example, the prices we found showed that a clutch usually cost upwards of £1,000, with a replacement for the Volkswagen Golf here coming in at an eye-watering £1,200.
+For example, the prices we found showed that a clutch usually costs up to £1,000.
 How often a clutch needs replacing very much depends on the vehicle and how it’s driven, but it’s typically between 50,000 and 100,000 miles.
 If you’re running around in an older car, it’s likely not the best idea to spend as much on a replacement clutch, which may cost almost the value of the full car.

 Coil springs